Booligoosh/codetheweb.blog/_posts/2017-10-09-basic-types-of-html-tags.md

 If you liked this article then don't forget to [share][share] and [subscribe][newsletter].

-If there's anything you want to ask / tell me, do so in the [comments below][comments].
+If there's anything you want to ask/tell me, do so in the [comments below][comments].
 Have fun, and I'll see you next time!